 The Company believes that its CEO should have a financially significant investment in the Company so that his or her interest and the interest of the Company's shareholders are aligned.
-In furtherance of this goal, in January 2013 the Board of Directors adopted a CEO Stock Purchase Policy requiring the CEO to beneficially own shares in the Company with a value equal to the higher of the market value or the price at which the CEO acquired the stock that is equal to or greater than \$250,000 or the lesser amount applicable to a phase-in period (the "Company CEO Target Stock Ownership Requirement"), determined as of the end of each fiscal year.
-During the phase-in period, the CEO who is phasing-in ownership must own, as of each measurement date (as described below) and at all times thereafter while he or she is the CEO of the Company, stock in the Company with a market value at least equal to or greater than the phase-in Company CEO Target Ownership Requirement as follows: The CEO must (i) have ownership of \$50,000 in Company common stock, at the end of the fiscal year during which the CEO is hired (the "first measurement date,"), (ii) have ownership of \$150,000 in Company common stock at the end of the next fiscal year after the first measurement date, and (iii) have ownership of \$250,000 in Company common stock at the end of the second fiscal year after the first measurement date.
-Mr. Kiernan met the Company CEO Target Stock Ownership Requirement throughout fiscal year 2021 and is now subject to the fully phased in requirement.
+In furtherance of this goal, in January 2013, the Board of Directors adopted a CEO Stock Purchase Policy requiring the CEO to beneficially own shares in the Company with a value equal to the higher of the market value or the price at which the CEO acquired the stock that is equal to or greater than \$250,000 or the lesser amount applicable to a phase-in period (the "Company CEO Target Stock Ownership Requirement"), determined as of the end of each fiscal year.
+During the phase-in period, the CEO who is phasing-in ownership must own, as of each measurement date (as described below) and at all times thereafter while he or she is the CEO of the Company, stock in the Company with a market value at least equal to or greater than the phase-in Company CEO Target Ownership Requirement as follows: The CEO must (i) have ownership of \$50,000 in Company common stock, at the end of the fiscal year during which the CEO is hired (the "first measurement date"), (ii) have ownership of \$250,000 in Company common stock at the end of the next fiscal year after the first measurement date, and (iii) have ownership of \$250,000 in Company common stock at the end of the second fiscal year after the first measurement date.
+Mr. Kiernan met the Company CEO Target Stock Ownership Requirement throughout fiscal year 2022 and is now subject to the fully phased in requirement.

 In 2005, the Board of Directors adopted, and the Company's shareholders approved, a Director stock purchase policy requiring that all Directors own Alico common stock with a market value (or cost, if higher) that is equal to or greater than \$200,000 or such lesser amount as is applicable to a phase-in period (the "Company Director Target Stock Ownership Requirement").
-To provide Directors serving on the Board of Directors as of the date of the adoption of this policy and new

-Directors who subsequently join the Board of Directors the opportunity to meet this requirement over a reasonable period of time, each such Director has three years to achieve the overall Company Director Target Stock Ownership Requirement.
+To provide Directors serving on the Board of Directors as of the date of the adoption of this policy and new Directors who subsequently join the Board of Directors the opportunity to meet this requirement over a reasonable period of time, each such Director has three years to achieve the overall Company Director Target Stock Ownership Requirement.
 If the Director is elected to the Board of Directors at a time when there is less than four months remaining in the fiscal year, then the three-year period for overall compliance with the Company Director Target Stock Ownership Requirement would be extended until two years following the end of the next full fiscal year.
 The Company Director Target Stock Ownership Requirement is measured at the end of the phase-in period and annually thereafter at the end of each fiscal year.
-Each of the Directors met the applicable Company Director Target Stock Ownership Requirement throughout fiscal year 2021.
+Throughout fiscal year 2022, all of our Directors, except for Mr. Fishman, met the applicable Company Director Target Stock Ownership Requirement.
+Mr. Fishman, as a result of a change in his position with Arlon, which received all Alico shares Mr. Fishman earned as an Alico director between 2013 and 2021 and did not meet the stock ownership requirements.
+The Company has consulted with Mr. Fishman and he is working to get back into compliance with the Company Director Target Stock Ownership requirement.